Wavelet penalized likelihood estimation in generalized functional models

 \subsection{Penalized maximum likelihood}

 The aim of the paper is to estimate simultaneously the parameter $\bbeta$ and the function $f$, given the observed data $(Y_i,\bX_i,t_i)_{i=1,\ldots,n}$.
 We propose a penalized maximum loglikelihood estimation.
-Let $\ell$ denotes the loglikelihood function: $\ell(y,\eta)=y\eta-b(\eta).$ We consider throughout the paper that the estimators $\hat f_n$ and $\hat \bbeta_n$ are solutions of :
+Let $\mathcal L$ denotes the loglikelihood function: $\mathcal L(y,\eta)=y\eta-b(\eta).$ We consider throughout the paper that the estimators $\hat f_n$ and $\hat \bbeta_n$ are solutions of:

+{The presence of the penalty $Pen(\cdot)$ corresponds to a constraint on $f$ being in a given space.
+The parameter $\lambda$ controls the degree of smoothness given on the estimation $\hat f_n$.}

-We refer to \cite{AnestisGijbelsNikolova} for the conditions of existence of such a maximization problem.
-In what follows, we will assume the penalty is convex and the likelihood function is bounded in order to ensure the existence of maxima (unicity is not acquired but there is no local maxima).
+In what follows, we will assume the penalty $Pen(\cdot)$ is convex and the likelihood function is bounded in order to ensure the existence of maxima (unicity is not garanteed but there is no local maxima).
+We refer to \cite{AnestisGijbelsNikolova} for the conditions of existence of such a maximization problem with non convex penalties.
 We did not succeed in getting rid of the constraint $\|f\|_\infty\leq C_\infty$ in the proofs but such a condition does not seem too restrictive in practice.